AdguardTeam/LegalDocs/adguardpartner.com/terms-and-conditions.html.md

 AdGuard will receive and process certain data to perform our obligations under these Terms and to provide you with the functionality of the Affiliate Account and the Affiliate Website.
 The data we process may be treated as personal data in accordance with the laws of certain territories and countries.
 You can read more about data processing in our Privacy Policy.

-(a) To register your Affiliate Account, AdGuard will process your username, email address, and password.
+- (a) To register your Affiliate Account, AdGuard will process your username, email address, and password.
-(b) To process payments via the payout method you have chosen, AdGuard will process the email address you indicate as an account identifier of a third-party payment service to which you wish to receive your payouts.
+- (b) To process payments via the payout method you have chosen, AdGuard will process the email address you indicate as an account identifier of a third-party payment service to which you wish to receive your payouts.
-(c) To keep you informed about the Affiliate Account and the Affiliate Program, we will process your email address.
+- (c) To keep you informed about the Affiliate Account and the Affiliate Program, we will process your email address.
-(d) To provide you with our Support Service, AdGuard will process the information you provide when creating a support ticket.
+- (d) To provide you with our Support Service, AdGuard will process the information you provide when creating a support ticket.
 Please note that in most cases we do not need any additional personal data to provide you with support.

 ### (3) Sharing your personal data with third parties

 To process payments via the payout method you have chosen, AdGuard will share some of your personal data with a third-party payment service that you have chosen to receive your payouts.

-* (a) If you choose PayPal as your payout method, AdGuard will share the email address you indicate with PayPal (Europe) S.à r.l. et Cie, S.C.A.
-PayPal Privacy Policy: https://www.paypal.com/cy/webapps/mpp/ua/privacy-full.
+- (a) If you choose PayPal as your payout method, AdGuard will share the email address you indicate with PayPal (Europe) S.à r.l. et Cie, S.C.A.
+[PayPal Privacy Policy](https://www.paypal.com/cy/webapps/mpp/ua/privacy-full).
-* (b) If you choose Mellow as your payout method, AdGuard will share the email address you indicate with TMS SolarWeb Ltd. Mellow Privacy Policy: https://mellow.io/documents/privacy-policy.
+- (b) If you choose Mellow as your payout method, AdGuard will share the email address you indicate with TMS SolarWeb Ltd. [Mellow Privacy Policy]( https://mellow.io/documents/privacy-policy).

 AdGuard does not request or have access to your accounts in third-party payment services.